essyy/Power-Bi-_/README.md

 --##### use of Q&A IN THE r scripts
   ![image](https://github.com/user-attachments/assets/58ffc1ad-8d02-4ac1-9e94-f95d5f3a249d)
 ### python for Bi
-- Use of plt.plot (datasets needed then , 'go' -- this returns Os the g-- gives lines as output
+- Use of plt.plot (datasets needed then, 'go' -- this returns Os the g-- gives lines as output
 - statistical analysis, violin chart is used via the seaborn package
 - ![image](https://github.com/user-attachments/assets/ac1ac34d-a6e7-4f95-8b97-67b90e3f0437)
+- measure and column diff is the measure is a virtual column
+- CALENDARAUTO - i is used in determining the automated dates that may be missing based on the dataset
+- DAX LANGUAGE to carry out functions such as SUM, COUNT, COUNTROWS, COUNTBLANK, DISTINCTCOUNT, COUNTA, CONTX, COUNTAX